Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

 \begin{thm} Suppose $\omega$ is a symplectic form on $[0,1] \times M$ with $\omega|_{\xi} > 0$, and let $W$ denote the handle cobordism defined in \eqref{eqn:Wgamma}, after smoothing corners.
 Then after a symplectic deformation of~$\omega$ away from $\{0\} \times M$, $\omega$~can be extended symplectically over~$W$ so that it is positive on $\core_\Sigma$, $\cocore_\Sigma$ and the pages of $\boldsymbol{\pi}'$.
 Moreover, if the latter pages are not closed, then $\omega$ also dominates a supported contact structure~$\xi'$ on $M'$, thus defining a weak symplectic cobordism from $(M,\xi)$ to $(M',\xi')$. \end{thm}

 We will refer to the cobordism $(W,\omega)$ of Theorem~\ref{thm:2handles} henceforward as a \defin{$\Sigma$-capping cobordism}.
 In general it is a weak cobordism, but under certain conditions that depend only on the topology of the setup, it can also be made strong.
-Recall the standard fact (cf.~\cite{Eliashberg:cap}*{Prop.~4.1}) that whenever $(W,\omega)$ has a boundary component $M$ on which $\omega$ dominates a positive contact structure~$\xi$ and is exact, $\omega$ can be deformed in a collar neighborhood to make~$M$ convex, with~$\xi$ as the induced contact structure.
+Recall the standard fact, observed originally by Eliashberg \cite{Eliashberg:contactProperties}*{Proposition~3.1} (see also \cite{Eliashberg:cap}*{Prop.~4.1}), that whenever $(W,\omega)$ has a boundary component $M$ on which $\omega$ dominates a positive contact structure~$\xi$ and is exact, $\omega$ can be deformed in a collar neighborhood to make~$M$ strongly convex, with~$\xi$ as the induced contact structure.
 In \S\ref{sec:cohomology} we will use routine Mayer-Vietoris arguments to characterize the situations in which this trick can be applied to the above construction.